 The utility of a pre-distributed agenda allows the meeting itself to focus on actions and decisions to move departmental activities forward.
 You may energize your typical meeting dynamic by assigning relevant people to specific tasks.
 This guarantees a variety of speakers and vested interest in the discussion.2

-The ubiquitous phenomenon of multimedia multi-tasking has infiltrated through to faculty meetings, including computer use, email maintenance, and social media updates.
+The ubiquitous phenomenon of multimedia multi-tasking has infiltrated faculty meetings.
+Examples include computer use, email maintenance, and social media updates.
 Doctors often define themselves as masters of multi-tasking, but does this workplace habit adversely influence behaviors in the non-clinical domain?3

-Multi-tasking is the ability to perform 2 discrete tasks simultaneously; however, this is only easily undertaken if both tasks are performed employing automatic memory requiring minimal cognitive input.
-Task switching is alternatively utilized, involving the rapid change from one task to another.
-These behaviors have a well documented performance decrement impacting on performance and detracting from meeting engagement.4
+Multi-tasking is the ability to perform 2 discrete tasks simultaneously; however, this is undertaken easily only if both tasks are performed by employing automatic memory.
+This type of memory requires minimal cognitive input.
+Task switching, which involves the rapid change from one task to another, is alternatively utilized, but has a well documented performance decrement.
+This impacts performance and detracts from meeting engagement.4

 We propose the following 3 strategies to minimize inattention and distraction: